powsybl/powsybl-core/docs/grid_exchange_formats/iidm/export.md

 # Export

-There exists three import formats:
+Networks can be exported in three IIDM formats:
-- xml: "XIIDM"
+- XML: "XIIDM"
-- json: "JIIDM"
+- JSON: "JIIDM"
 - binary: "BIIDM"

 ### Exporting with default values